How do algorithms work in general (before we get to social)

 Instagram social media algorithm

 Instagram doesn’t have one magic feed brain.
-It has multiple ranking systems, because Feed, Stories, Explore, and Reels are solving different problems.
+It has multiple ranking systems, because Feed, Stories, Explore, and Reels solve different problems.
 Instagram has even spelled out the core method: it gathers a set of posts, reads signals, makes predictions about what you’ll do next, then orders content accordingly.

 If you’re running influencer collabs, that matters because your post is basically an audition.
 Not for “creative quality.”
 For predicted viewer behavior.